yonran/yonathan.org/posts/2017-04-stop-quoting-the-residential-nexus-analysis.md

 The Residential Nexus Analysis itself should never be used to determine policy.
 Perhaps we could keep it around until such a time that the City is sued by a developer and it is tested in court, but I think it would be more prudent to structure the Inclusionary Housing requirement so as not to depend on the Residential Nexus Analysis either intellectually or legally.

-Yonathan Randolph is a resident of the Ingleside of almost four years.
+Yonathan Randolph is a resident of the Ingleside district of San Francisco of almost four years.

 Edits: